 How can I tell if I have TMJ?

-If you have any of the symptoms, talk to your dentist or primary care provider.
+If you have any of the symptoms, talk to your dentist or health care provider.
 Your dentist or health care provider will listen to your symptoms and figure out if you could have TMJ or if your symptoms are caused from another medical condition such as an ear infection or tooth-related problem.
 In some cases, your provider may order an x-ray or another imaging test to rule out other possible causes of your symptoms.

 What are the treatments for TMJ?